-Signs that someone needs help include that their opioid use is interfering with their job, relationships, or schoolwork.
+Signs that someone needs help include that their opioid use interferes with their job, relationships, or schoolwork.
 Another red flag is if individuals use prescription opiates for longer or in more significant amounts than prescribed.

 Many opiate addiction treatment centers are covered through health insurance.
 Once a treatment program starts, you’ll find that they involve multiple strategies.
 Sometimes they begin with an inpatient detoxification period.
 That way, monitoring withdrawal symptoms occur in a controlled setting.
 Medications might be part of a medication-assisted treatment (MAT) plan.
 Examples of these medications include buprenorphine or methadone.

 If you have questions about attending or referring a loved one to an opiate addiction treatment center in Southern California, contact Renaissance Recovery.
 No one should have to navigate these challenges alone.
 Call 866.330.9449 to learn more about opiate treatment and how we can help.